peterse/perturbative_readout_correction/README.md

-# readout error truncation
+# Perturbative readout error mitigation for nearterm quantum computers

-simulations and utiltiies for performing truncated series readout correction and subspace projection readout correction.
+Supplementary code to reproduce figures and experiments from the publication "Perturbative readout error mitigation for nearterm quantum computers" (Evan Peters and Andy C. Y. Li and Gabe Perdue).